goriok/runners-autoscaler/README.md

     labels:
       - demo3
     namespace: runner-group-3
-    type: autoscaling                   # Type of the setup workflow.
-Manual or autoscaling.
+    strategy: percentageRunnersIdle     # Strategy of the setup workflow.
+Supported: manual, percentageRunnersIdle.
     parameters:
       min: 1  # recommended minimum 1 must be in UI to prevent pipeline fails, when new build is starting
       max: 10  #